KS-Presto/Wolf4SDL/README-devcpp.txt

 This file explains how you can compile Wolf4SDL using Bloodshed's Dev-C++.

-The steps explained in this documents have been tested on Windows 10 x64.
+The steps explained in this document have been tested on Windows 10 x64.

 Please make sure that you review the "Troubleshooting" section at the end of the file should you get any issues when compiling.